dariabokareva/python-vk-chatbot/README.md

-# vk-and-instagram-chatbot
+# Chatbot for vk and instagram with Python
-Chatbot for vk and instagram with Python
+*Python 3.6